ElKinoflop/Barghest/README.md

 <img src="https://github.com/ElKinoflop/Barghest/blob/main/images/barghestsolderleds.jpg" alt="Barghest Handiwired Complete">

 <h1>Case Assembly</h1>
-Depending on the cutting of the acrylic you might find some of the standoffs tight to push through.
-Don't force them through.
-I used a small round file useful just to very slightly widen a couple of holes.
-The small round file from Draper 'Soft Grip Needle File Set, 140mm (6 Piece) (83982)' was the perfect size.
+If you find some of the standoffs tight to push through don't force them.
+Use a small round file if you need to slightly widen any holes.
+The small round file from Draper 'Soft Grip Needle File Set, 140mm (6 Piece) (83982)' is the perfect size.

 <img src="https://github.com/ElKinoflop/Barghest/blob/main/images/PXL_20241018_081822364~2.jpg" alt="Barghest Keyboard Photo">